jimdavis1/Viral_Annotation/Trees/README.md

 # Current Protein Trees
-The March 2025 alignments and trees have been computed for the *Bunyavirales*, *Filoviridae*, *Paramyxoviridae*, and *Pneumoviridae* using the annotation system.  *No* post-annotation curation has been performed on the alignments or trees.
+The March 2025 alignments and trees have been computed for the *Bunyavirales*, *Filoviridae*, *Paramyxoviridae*, and *Pneumoviridae* using the annotation system.
+Each directory contains an html visualization of the tree, the Newick file, aligned proteins in fasta format, and unaligned proteins in fasta format.
+Files are named based on annotation.  *No* post-annotation curation has been performed on the alignments or trees.
 For each taxon, there are two subdirectories: "Good_Only" and "With_Poor".
 The former includes only proteins from "Good" quality genomes, as determined by the annotation tool.
-The latter, considers proteins from both "Good" and "Poor" quality genomes as long as there is no exception associated with a given feature in a poor quality genome (*e.g*, wrong length, ambiguous bases, or incorrect copy number).
-For the *Bunyavirales*, there are two top-level directories.
-One is the set of merged segments from BV-BRC, and the other is the set of segments unified by a single assembly accession downloaded from NCBI using their datasets tool.
-For BV-BRC, the segments of the *Bunyavirales* were linked using their full genome name string, which includes strain names and numbers.
-All directories contain an html visualization of the tree, the Newick, aligned proteins in fasta format, and unaligned proteins.
-Files are named based on annotation.<br>
+The latter considers proteins from both "Good" and "Poor" quality genomes as long as there is no exception associated with a given protein in a poor quality genome (*e.g*, wrong length, ambiguous bases, or incorrect copy number).<br>

+The *Bunyavirales* are multi-segmented, and the viral community has a bad habit of submitting each segment separately to GenBank as if it were its own genome.
+In order to assess genome quality, a whole genome must be considered.
+We attempted to merge Bunyavirales segments to creat *potentially* complete genomes in two ways.
+First, the segments in BV-BRC, were linked using the full genome name string, which includes the strain names and numbers.
+We also downloaded every Bunyavirales genome NCBI where the segments were unified under a single assembly accession, using their datasets tool.
+These genome sets were analyzed separately, although most of the NCBI genomes exist in the BV-BRC set.<br>

 **Rules for making the trees** <br>
 1. Only segments >1Kb and <30Kb were considered.<br>
 2. No protein with an ambiguous X residue is allowed.<br>
 3. Alignments were computed with mafft.
 4. Trees were computed with FastTree.
-5. HTML trees were generated using FangFang's tool, svr_html (part of the SEED svr_script distrbution.
+5. HTML trees were generated using FangFang's tool, svr_html (part of the SEED svr_script distribution).
 6. HTML trees are colored by the family chosen for their annotation.

-It is worth noting that occasionally very distant tips will be a higher BLAST match a taxon that isn't expected.
-This is more rare in the good quality genomes because they are full-length.
-I currently think the behavior is acceptable.
+It is worth noting that occasionally very distant tips will be a higher BLAST match to a taxon that isn't expected, resulting in its misidentification by the annotation tool.
+This is more common in the poor quality genomes due to their poorer sequence quality and shorter lengths.
+The current BLAST-based taxon identification represents a trade-off between being able to accurately identify and analyze well-characterized genomes, versus being permissive enough to provide some annotations to more distant relatives.
+Presently, I think the balance is acceptable.
+Overall, this happens most frequently in the tips of the paramyxos and pneumos, which used to be classified together in the same family.

 ## Current Bunyavirales Protein Trees